 About Roaring River Falls

-Roaring River Falls is one of those rare waterfalls where it seems less is more.
+Roaring River Falls is one of those rare waterfalls where it seems like less is more.

 Related Top 10 Lists